 While preventing a choke or further control is a top priority when someone has your back, the overall goal is not just to defend the choke, but to escape the position.
 To achieve this, you will have to continue the escape sequence using your legs.

-To get access to Henry Akin’s full back control escape series, visit the Hidden Jiu Jitsu back control system course by clicking here.
+To get access to Henry Akin’s full back control escape series, visit the Hidden Jiu Jitsu back control system course.

 Until then, practice your cross grip until it is second nature, and you will be well on your way to being impossible to submit from the back.